KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

-Adds multible children to this node.
+Adds multiple children to this node.

 ##### Parameters